WilliamAshley2019/EQAlpha1/README.md

 - **3-Band EQ**: Low, Mid, and High bands with stepped frequency and gain controls, mirroring the API 550A’s discrete settings.
 - **Proportional Q**: Automatically adjusts filter bandwidth based on gain for musical, intuitive sound shaping.
 - **Shelf/Peak Switching**: Toggle Low and High bands between peak (bell) and shelf modes for versatile EQ curves.
-- **2520 Op-Amp Saturation**: Emulates the API 2520’s warm, musical distortion using `juce::dsp::WaveShaper`.
+- **2520 Op-Amp Saturation**: Copies the idea of the API 2520’s warm, musical distortion using `juce::dsp::WaveShaper`. its nota  2520 but it is an easy way of applying a JUCE concept to it.
 - **Modern UI**: Sleek, rotary knob-based interface with clear labels, designed for electronic music producers.
+Its a little lacking but I am not really
-- **Cross-Platform**: Built with JUCE 8.0.9 for compatibility with Windows, macOS, and popular DAWs supporting VST3.
+- focusing on GUI deisgn at the moment just usability of the audio processing concepts.

 ## Screenshots